Dynamic

 Use Logo if: You want it is used in contexts such as introductory computer science courses, stem education for kids, and as a stepping stone to more complex languages like python or scratch and can live with specific tradeoffs depend on your use case.

-Use Python if: You prioritize it is not the right pick for memory-constrained embedded systems or high-frequency trading due to its slower execution speed compared to compiled languages like c++ over what Logo offers.
+Use Python if: You prioritize don't pick it for memory-constrained embedded targets, mobile apps, or latency-critical trading paths; compiled languages like c++, rust, or go win those outright over what Logo offers.

 🧊